- We strive to provide complete care for our patients. Learn more about all the services we provide.

-Sign up using the form below, or call us at 612-781-2734 to take advantage of this exclusive offer.
-Discount valid until December 31, 2017.
+Simply click the "Make An Appointment" tab below, or call us at 612-781-2734 to take advantage of this exclusive offer.
+Discount valid until December 31, 2018.
 Offer for new clients only.
 (Offer not valid for emergency appointments.)

 Pet Emergency?
 Read no further and call us right away!

 Apache Animal Hospital has been serving the needs of pets and their owners since 1974!
 Located in Northeast Minneapolis between 35W and Stinson Boulevard, we are convenient to animal owners in New Brighton, Roseville, Columbia Heights, St. Anthony and Fridley.
 Our veterinary clinic is run by Dr.Terry Rapacz, who has been practicing veterinary medicine since 1969.

 The team at Apache Animal Hospital believes that communication and education are the foundation for successful veterinary care.
 The doctors and staff stay on top of the latest advances in veterinary technology and above all, we remember that all pets need to be treated with loving care during every check-up, procedure or surgery.

 Your time is valuable, that's why our doctors work by appointment.
 That specific time is set aside for you and your pet.
 Appointments can be made online using our Make An Appointment link that is found on each page of our website.